m-islam-ciplc/CBL_TSO/frontend/src/templates/README.md

 - Do **not** create new UI template files without confirmation.
 If unsure, ask for clarification.
 - Every UI element must use the templates from `UITemplates.js`.
 No exceptions.

-Visual reference: `UnifiedUITemplate.js` (`frontend/src/pages/examples/UnifiedUITemplate.js`) shows the standardized UI patterns.
-Access via `/template-ui` or the “Templates > UI Templates” menu.
+Visual reference: See `TemplateCards.js`, `TSOTemplateCards.js`, and `DealerTemplateCards.js` in `frontend/src/pages/examples/` for standardized UI patterns.
+Access via the Templates menu.

 ## Available Templates